harness/developer-hub/docs/platform/Secrets/Secrets-Management/12-add-hashicorp-vault.md

 ![](../../Secrets/static/add-hashicorp-vault-27.png)

-For more information, go to [Kubernetes Auth Method](https://www.vaultproject.io/docs/auth/kubernetes#configuration).
+For more information, go to [Kubernetes Auth Configuration](https://www.vaultproject.io/docs/auth/kubernetes#configuration) in the Vault documentation.

 In **Role Name**, enter the role you have configured in the Vault.

 ![](../../Secrets/static/add-hashicorp-vault-28.png)
 In **Service Account Token Path** enter the JSON Web Token (JWT) path.
 This is the path where the JWT token is mounted.
 The default path of this token is `/var/run/secrets/kubernetes.io/serviceaccount/token`.

-For more information, go to [Service Account Tokens](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens).
+For more information, go to [Service Account Tokens](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens) in the Kubernetes documentation.

 ### Step 2: Select Secret Engine and Version